Code-Institute-Submissions/milestone_3_project/README.md

 SECRET_KEY = [Secret key]
 ```
 Go to the Deploy tab and Deploy Branch, ensuring that the master branch is selected.

+11. On the Heroku project page (make sure you are on the correct project) click on 'open app' on
+the top right.
+Ensure you have saved and pushed your recent changes on GitHub as this will only
+deploy the most recent version.

 # API's